yurypm/sonic/README.md

 Before being read, the QSFP+ modules must be taken out of reset and have their module select signals asserted.
 This can be done through the GPIO interface.
-GPIOs are exposed in the sysfs directory for the scd (they may also be accessed through `/sys/class/gpio`, but named aliases are created in the scd directory for convenient access).

-For example, after initialization, you could run the following commands to ensure QSFP10 is out of reset and has modsel asserted before reading it:

-    echo out > qsfp10_reset/direction
-    echo 0 > qsfp10_reset/value
-    echo out > qsfp10_modsel
-    echo 1 > qsfp10_value

-### SFPs

-Initializing the SFP+ is done in the same manner.

-    echo sff8436 0x50 > /sys/bus/i2c/devices/i2c-42/new_device
-    ...
-    echo sff8436 0x50 > /sys/bus/i2c/devices/i2c-44/new_device
-    echo sff8436 0x50 > /sys/bus/i2c/devices/i2c-45/new_device

 ### QSFP - SFP multiplexing

-In the Arista DCS-7050QX-32S model, the first 4 QSFP and 4 SFP ports are multiplexed.
-To choose between the two use the interface located at `pathtoscd/mux_sfp_qsfp`
+On the `DCS-7050QX-32S`, the first QSFP port and the 4 SFP ports are multiplexed.
+To choose between one or the other, write into the sysfs file located under `/sys/modules/scd/drivers/pci:scd/.../mux_sfp_qsfp`

-### GPIOs
+### GPIOs and resets

-All GPIOs have their active\_low values correctly set by the initialization script, so for all GPIOs they may be asserted by writing a 1 and de-asserted by writing a 0.
-Read-only GPIOs will not have a direction file.
+Most of the GPIOs are exposed by the `scd-hwmon` and the `sonic-support-driver`.
+They should be available under `/sys/module/scd/drivers/pci:scd/.../`.